THE LETTERS OF RALPH VAUGHAN WILLIAMS

 3. Jean Pougnet had recorded a concerto in G major by Dittersdorf with the London Baroque String Ensemble (Parlophone 1004).

-4. Ten Blake Songs for voice and oboe (CW 1957/5).
+4. Ten Blake Songs for voice and oboe (Catalogue of Works 1957/5).
 Wilfred Brown and Janet Craxton were the dedicatees of this work.